Our history

 November 2020

-We made a significant change at the end of the year when we launched a new feature that allows people to add their own images to 'stories'.
-People are invited to upload any whakaahua/images of their rohe, their family, or any image that helps tell their 'story'.
+We made a significant change at the end of the year when we launched a new feature that allows people to add their own images to DigitalNZ Stories.
+People are invited to upload any whakaahua/images of their rohe, their family, or any image that helps tell their story.
 People can upload images directly from their phone's image library, or scan or re-photograph hard copy photos that are sitting in a shoebox at the back of cupboards.
 The feature was designed with genealogists and teachers in mind, but is open to everyone.

 Security and accessibility